 Managing and understanding condensation in buildings

-Condensation on walls is a common problem in old houses, and to a lesser extent in new houses, which should comply with building regulations – these are meant to avoid problems such as condensation.
-Condensation in old houses causes the phenomenon most commonly called 'Rising Damp'
+Condensation on or within walls is a common problem in old houses, and to a lesser extent in new houses, which should comply with building regulations – these are meant to avoid problems such as condensation.
+Condensation in old houses causes the phenomenon most commonly called 'Rising Damp'.

 Temperature + Humidity = Condensation...